 Unlike people and animals, plants do not have an active immune system.
 Instead, injured or infected areas are walled off to prevent further injury or the spread of infection or infestation.
-Gumming refers to the way a specialized sap, or botanical gum, oozes out of an injury site or canker to provide protection.
+Gumming refers to how a specialized sap, or botanical gum, oozes out of an injury site or canker to provide protection.

-Gumming is particularly common among stone fruits, such as nectarine and almond, though is can also be seen on mango, citrus, and eucalyptus.
+Gumming is particularly common among stone fruits, such as nectarine and almond.
+It also occurs in mango and citrus.

 Causes of gumming